 What's the most common build issue?

-Vague writing rules in the skill.
+Vague writing rules in the skill, which means the agent fills gaps inconsistently.

 Can I share my skill with others?